sreekanath/Phase-7/AWS/VPC/vpc_subnets.md

     * NAT instance enable instances in the private subnet to initiate outbound traffic to the Internet, but prevent the instances from receiving inbound traffic initiated by someone on the Internet.

 Note: NAT Instance is a legacy, You can use NAT Gateway.
+Refer: https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-comparison.html

 ### Security